SultanOrazbayev/shapley2/README.md

 Citation:

+for versions 1.6+, use:

 Florian Chavez Juarez and Sultan Orazbayev, 2023.
 "SHAPLEY2: Stata module to compute additive decomposition of estimation statistics by regressors or groups of regressors".

+for the original code (up to and including version 1.5), use:

+Florian Chavez Juarez, 2012.
+"SHAPLEY2: Stata module to compute additive decomposition of estimation statistics by regressors or groups of regressors," Statistical Software Components S457543, Boston College Department of Economics, revised 17 Jun 2015.

 # Installation